prebid/prebid.github.io/prebid-server/versions/pbs-versions-java.md

 <div class="row">
     <div class="col-md-6">

-The Java Prebid Server is for those who:
+The Java version of Prebid Server is for those who:
 <ul>
 <li> Want to host Programmatic Guaranteed</li>
 <li> Prefer the Java language</li>